 The goal then is identifying who are the different user types who are coming to your website.
 Then to identify what specifically are the problems they are trying to solve.
 And then to make sure each user’s needs are clearly displayed in a visually compelling manner (people don’t like to read these days).

 Let me give you an example from my own business.

 There are three main visitor types who come to my website:

 - Website Admin – Another user type we get is the current admin of a company’s website.
-They generally can’t stand working with the website’s out of date technology.
+They generally can’t stand working with a website’s out of date technology.
 Or they are pulling their hair out because they have to pay their current design firm a steep hourly fee just to make simple edits on the site.
-Concerns for these users are having a site that is easy to update and edit without having to know how to code.
+Concerns for these users have a site that is easy to update and edit without having to know how to code.

 - Business Owner – The last main user type to visit our site are the business owners themselves.
-The owner’s concerns can range from opportunity cost of paying for a professional design, to the impact a new website will have on sales and generating future revenue.
+The owner’s concerns can range from the cost of paying for a professional design to the impact a new website will have on sales and generating future revenue.

 As you can see each user’s needs are quite different from the other’s, with the challenge being to make sure they are all catered to within the website’s design.

 So let’s go back to the new lead working within industry XYZ asking if we’ve done a site for that industry before.

 The truth is that we as a design firm will never know as much about a customer’s business as the customer does.